Richard Linn: Education and Experience

 As a youth, Linn attended Poly Prep Country Day School.
 He earned a Bachelor of Electrical Engineering degree from Rensselaer Polytechnic Institute in 1965.
 He was a patent examiner, United States Patent and Trademark Office from 1965 to 1968.
 He earned a Juris Doctor from Georgetown University Law Center in 1969.
 Linn served as a patent adviser in the Office of Naval Research of the Naval Air Systems Command from 1971 to 1972.
 He specialized in patent and intellectual property law in private practice at the law firms of Marks & Murase, and Foley & Lardner.

 Federal judicial service

 Linn was nominated by President Bill Clinton on September 28, 1999, to a seat on the United States Court of Appeals for the Federal Circuit vacated by Judge Giles Rich.
 He was confirmed by the United States Senate on November 19, 1999, and received commission on November 22, 1999.
 He was sworn in on January 1, 2000.
 He assumed senior status on October 31, 2012.

 Other work

-From 2001 to 2003, he was an adjunct professor at George Washington University School of Law.
+From 2001 to 2003, he was an adjunct professor at George Washington University Law School.
 Linn was a founding member of the Board of Governors of the Virginia State Bar Section on Patent, Trademark and Copyright Law.
 He received the Rensselaer Alumni Association Fellows Award in 2000.